-Three of the men went out to get the makings, Ralph lashed out at one as he went by, he went over in turn and stomped on Ralph’s face, just the once.
+Three of the men went out to get the makings, Ralph lashed out at one as he went by, the man went over in turn and stomped on Ralph’s face, just the once.
 Ralph had never ever had anyone do such a thing before – it actually shut him up.
 It slowly dawned that he was up against something hard now and this was reinforced moments later when who should be striding grimly up the hill but Johanssen, shotgun in hand, with three others behind him, similarly armed.

-Johanssen saw Ralph, it seemed to drive him crazy, he aimed at the men, a blast from the doorway of the house saw him almost comically upended but it was no joking matter – he was injured and the blood poured onto the grass.
+Johanssen saw Ralph, it seemed to drive him crazy, he aimed at the men, a blast from the doorway of the house saw him almost comically upended but it was no laughing matter – he was injured and the blood poured onto the grass.
 The other three had more sense and laid down their weapons, stepping back.

-Back inside, Miles picked Chloe up from the rug and threw her into one of the chairs, coffee was poured and sandwiches distributed, two of the men sat on Johanssen who’d now woken up that he was in deep do-dos and knew to follow the code for the moment.
+Back inside, Miles picked the naked Chloe up from the rug and threw her into one of the chairs, coffee was poured and sandwiches distributed, two of the men sat on Johanssen who’d now woken up that he was in deep do-dos and knew to follow the code for the moment.
 He shut up and just lay there, trying to breath.

 ‘Right,’ said Miles.
 ‘I’ve asked you here today because this is your island,’ he nodded to each principle in turn, ‘although not all of you know everyone else.
 It’s not necessary.
 Everything on this island and under it is yours.
 Any wealth is yours.